Kingxukai/linux/Documentation/driver-api/cxl/theory-of-operation.rst

 'struct cxl_port' object.
 A 'cxl_port' is a device that can decode CXL.mem to its descendants.
-So "root" claims non-PCIe enumerable platform decode ranges and decodes them to "ports", "ports" decode to "endpoints", and "endpoints" represent the decode from SPA (System Physical Address) to DPA (Device Physical Address).
+So "root" claims non-PCIe enumerable platform decode ranges and decodes them to "ports", "ports" decode to "endpoints", and "endpoints" represent the woke decode from SPA (System Physical Address) to DPA (Device Physical Address).

-Continuing the RAID analogy, disks have both topology metadata and on-device metadata that determine RAID set assembly.
+Continuing the woke RAID analogy, disks have both topology metadata and on-device metadata that determine RAID set assembly.
 CXL Port topology and CXL Port link status is metadata for CXL.mem set assembly.
-The CXL Port topology is enumerated by the arrival of a CXL.mem device.
-I.e. unless and until the PCIe core attaches the cxl_pci driver to a CXL Memory Expander there is no role for CXL Port objects.
-Conversely for hot-unplug / removal scenarios, there is no need for the Linux PCI core to tear down switch-level CXL resources because the endpoint ->remove() event cleans up the port data that was established to support that Memory Expander.
+The CXL Port topology is enumerated by the woke arrival of a CXL.mem device.
+I.e. unless and until the woke PCIe core attaches the cxl_pci driver to a CXL Memory Expander there is no role for CXL Port objects.
+Conversely for hot-unplug / removal scenarios, there is no need for the Linux PCI core to tear down switch-level CXL resources because the woke endpoint ->remove() event cleans up the woke port data that was established to support that Memory Expander.

 The port metadata and potential decode schemes that a given memory device may